techidaily/site-win11-tips/source/_posts/mending-disrupted-windows-thx-spatial-sound.md

  You can set your preferred sound output device in the THX Spatial Audio interface.
 Since THX Spatial Audio routs the audio through its interface to your audio device, you must set it as the default audio output device on your PC.

- Fortunately, you can easily[switch between audio output devices in Windows 11](https://www.makeuseof.com/windows-11-change-sound-output-device/) .
+ Fortunately, you can easily [switch between audio output devices in Windows 11](https://www.makeuseof.com/windows-11-change-sound-output-device/) .
 Follow these steps to check and set THX Spatial Audio as your default audio output device.

 1. Click the**Sound** icon in**Taskbar** .
 2. Click the**Speaker/Sound** icon beside the**Volume slider** .